facile-it/JSONAPI/documentation/usage.md

 #### Convenient `typealiases`

 Often you can use one `RawIdType` for many if not all of your `ResourceObjects`.
-That means you can save yourself some boilerplate by using `typealias`es like the following:
+That means you can save yourself some boilerplate by using `typealiases` like the following:
 ```swift
 public typealias ResourceObject<Description: JSONAPI.ResourceObjectDescription, Meta: JSONAPI.Meta, Links: JSONAPI.Links> = JSONAPI.ResourceObject<Description, Meta, Links, String>